Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 1. Open the image.

-   The Ceph image will be of the form "storage-ceph-0.1.69.squashfs" in /var/www/ephemeral/data/ceph, but the version number may be different.
+   The Ceph image will be of the form `storage-ceph-0.1.69.squashfs` in `/var/www/ephemeral/data/ceph`, but the version number may be different.

    ```bash
    pit# unsquashfs storage-ceph-0.1.69.squashfs
    ```

-1. Save the old SquashFS image, kernel, and initrd.
+1. Save the old SquashFS image, kernel, and `initrd`.

    ```bash
    pit# mkdir -v old